rystoli/afniGLMprep/README.md

 - AFNI 3dDeconvolve scripts are placed in the BIDS home folder specified in BIDS_afniGLM_params.py

 ## To-do / Limitations
+- More efficient input than input_dict in params
 - Create method and option to include motion estimates in design matrix
 - Create fully flexible 3dDeconvolve script generation, allowing user to add additional parameters
 - Create additional forms of 3dDeconvolve, eg, if user prefers more advanced models, or estimates per onset/trial